How to Make The Most Of A Military Assignment You Don't Love

 Get Involved!

 My family enjoys volunteering together with animal rescue groups.
-I personally feel a better sense of purpose when we move somewhere new if I am able to give my time towards a cause dear to my heart.
+I personally feel a better sense of purpose when we move somewhere new if I can give my time towards a cause dear to my heart.
 Think about pitching in as a volunteer to help the time at your assignment feel more worthwhile.
 Perhaps, you could start by:

 Look for local efforts that may pique your interest.
 Volunteering can help you make connections with others and bring rewarding experiences.